Windows Users: Chrome

-Other browsers may only partially function causing display and naviagation difficulties.
+Other web browsers and mobile operating systems may only partially function causing display, naviagation and submission issues.
 Occasionally the License and Certificate Verification web site may not function correctly due to the high volume of traffic on the State's web-servers.
 Please try back again later before reporting difficulties to the Board office.
 Thank you.

 The Ohio eLicense Center website provides online license and certificate verification for RNs, LPNs, Prescriptive and Certificate of Authority Holders, Dialysis Technicians, Medication Aides and Community Health Workers.